oleander/simulation-dvd-rb/report.md

 ![1](resources/proc1.jpeg)

 Exponential distribution, lambda = 1/58.26
 The first histogram appeared to show an exponential distribution.
-The mean value of the data points was 58.26, meaning that the lambda parameter was the inverse of this.
+The mean value of the data points was 58.26 and the lambda parameter consequently the inverse of this.

 ##### Dye coating
 ![2](resources/proc2.jpeg)